Discipline vs Control — What’s the Difference?

 Self-discipline creates routines.

-Trying to control behavior only in moments of stress becomes exhausting.
+Trying to control behavior only in moments of stress is exhausting.

 Discipline reduces friction.